VikasKumar281/Zerodha/README.md

 - Install Thunder Client extension for run and testing the api calls.

-- Install axios package - npm i axios
+- Install axios package - npm i axios.

-- Install packages in dashboard -> npm install chart.js react-chartjs-2
+- Install packages in dashboard -> npm install chart.js react-chartjs-2.

+ - Added API integration for holdings and positions, implement charts for data visualization.

+ - Unit Testing with JEST (to run the script => npm test).